 - A good agency will combine your ideas with their knowledge of what works online.

 3. Site content

-People expect quick answers on the internet.
+People expect quick answers online.
 They become impatient if they cannot get what they need quickly.

 Start with the essentials

 - Who do you sell to?